-Program Name Description Frequency of Program Attendance Rate, if applicable cardboard compost bin available for lending for public or private events.
-Online Recycling Education KOCBC performs outreach and provides educational videos and other material for recycling and solid waste tips on the Oconee County webpage.
+Program Name Description Frequency of Program Attendance Rate, if applicable experience leading, problem solving, and educating others on important sustainability issues.
+Lend-A-Bin The KOCBC offers recycling bins, cardboard waste receptacles, and a cardboard compost bin available for lending for public or private events.
+Continuous 50 bins available for loan Online Recycling Education KOCBC performs outreach and provides educational videos and other material for recycling and solid waste tips on the Oconee County webpage.
 Continuous N/A Social Media KOCBC maintains and active outreach program on social media platforms and provides educational videos and other material for recycling and solid waste tips.
 Continuous N/A CHaRM Oconee County residents have access to the Athens-Clarke County CHaRM facility for materials that can't be recycled at Oconee County Convenience Centers.
 Continuous N/A Teacher Reuse Store A collaboration of business, industry, education, and local government that provides a variety of school supplies, materials, and other items to local educators at no cost.
 The program is open to any teacher in Athens-Clarke, Barrow, Jackson, Madison, Oconee, and Oglethorpe counties.
 Continuous N/A